 Aleksandr Grigoryan has a PhD from University of Turin and a Master Diploma from the Institute for Advanced Studies in Vienna, both from the economics field.
 Starting in 2009, he has worked at the Research Department in the Central Bank of Armenia and has been teaching at the American University of Armenia (AUA), School of Political Science and International Affairs.
 Since April 2012, he has been appointed as an Assistant Professor of Economics at the College of Business and Economics and the College of Humanities and Social Sciences at the American University of Armenia.
-In August 2014, Dr. Grigoryan has been appointed as a chair of the Master of Business Administration program, at the College of Business and Economics.
+Dr. Grigoryan has served as the chair of the Master of Business Administration program, at the College of Business and Economics from 2014-2020.

 Aleksandr Grigoryan is very active in research and publishes in peer-reviewed journals regularly.
 He has publications in Journal of Income Distribution and Eastern European Economics, among others.
 His research covers topics from development economics such as income distribution, migration, transformation of industry structure etc. Dr. Grigoryan has solid research consultancy experience, working with international and Armenian research organizations.

 Aleksandr Grigoryan is an Affiliate Fellow of CERGE-EI since 2013.
 He is a board member of the Armenian Economic Association (AEA) and served as the AEA president in 2015-2017.

 - Ph.D in Economics, University of Turin, Italy, 2005 - 2008